sooolee/StyleGAN2-Haunted-House/README.md

 ## Data Scraping and Preprocessing

-* To scrap the data from the web, I used Website-Image-Scraper built by JJLIMMM (https://github.com/JJLimmm/Website-Image-Scraper).
+* To scrap the data from the web, I used Website-Image-Scraper built by [JJLIMMM](https://github.com/JJLimmm/Website-Image-Scraper).
 Initial downloads were just over 500, but aftering cleaning out the duplicates, cartoonish images, and other unusable images, the dataset was reduced to 150.

 * The original images varied in sizes.
 In order to feed them to StyleGan, they needed to be cropped into squares.
 Also considering the GPU resources, they were resized to 512x512. `process_img.py` was used for this preprocessing.